FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/fast-secure-and-scalable-how-f3-is-reshaping-the-future-of-onchain-storage.md

 updated-on: 2025-03-06T21:50:00.000Z
 published-on: 2025-03-06T21:50:00.000Z
 category: ecosystem
-description: Fast Finality in Filecoin (F3) represents one of the biggest storage-retrieval lifecycle improvements in the network’s history, making the future of Filecoin fast, secure, and accessible.
+description: The upcoming Fast Finality in Filecoin (F3) represents one of the biggest storage-retrieval lifecycle improvements in the network’s history, making the future of Filecoin fast, secure, and accessible.
 image:
   src: /assets/images/030625-f3.webp
 seo: